 Compilation of Questionnaires and Evaluation of Performance

 The completed questionnaires are submitted to the Manager for compilation.
 The names of directors are omitted from the summary report to encourage more open and frank discussion.
 Upon completion of the abovementioned process by the Manager, the NGC will assess the results of the questionnaire and report on key findings and recommendations to the Board.
 The NGC will supplement the evaluation of the Board Committees’ performance with self-reviews conducted by each of the Board Committees against the responsibilities set out in their respective charters, and report any key findings and recommendations to the Board.
 For individual director evaluations, the NGC will identify areas for improvement and suggest them to the Board and the directors for consideration.
-The open discussion between the NGC and the Board Members will allow each individual director to discharge his duties more effectively.
+The open discussion between the NGC and the Board members will allow each individual director to discharge his duties more effectively.

 Principle 6: Access to Information

-The Manager provides Board Members with complete, adequate and timely information in advance of Board meetings and on an on-going basis, so as to enable the Board to make informed decisions to discharge their duties and responsibilities.
+The Manager provides Board members with complete, adequate and timely information in advance of Board meetings and on an on-going basis, so as to enable the Board to make informed decisions to discharge their duties and responsibilities.
 For example, the Board has access to monthly management accounts and is provided with such explanation and information as the Board may require from time to time (see Principle 10: Accountability of the Board of Directors and Management below).
 Directors are also provided with quarterly regulatory updates as well as quarterly updates on global events and risks (see Principle 1: Induction, Orientation and Training above).

 For further enquiries, the directors have independent access to the Manager and Company Secretary at all times.
-The Company Secretary has defined responsibilities, including advising on good corporate governance practices and compliance with general statutory requirements, as set out in the administration agreement entered into between Ikonic Fund Service Ltd. and GIL.
-The appointment and the removal of the Company Secretary is a matter for the Board as a whole.
+The Company Secretary has defined responsibilities, including advising on good corporate governance practices and compliance with general statutory requirements, as set out in the administration agreement entered into between Horseshoe Fund Services Ltd. and GIL.
+The appointment and removal of the Company Secretary is a matter for the Board as a whole.
 In the absence of the Company Secretary, an Assistant Company Secretary attends the board meetings.

 Each director is entitled to seek independent professional advice (including, but not limited to, legal, accounting and financial advice) at GIL’s expense on any matter concerned with the proper discharge of his or her responsibilities as a director.

-- The term “5% shareholder” shall refer to a person who has an interest or interests in one or more voting shares in the Company and the total votes attached to that share, or those shares, is not less than 5% of the total votes attached to all the voting shares in the Company.
+- The term “5% Shareholder” shall refer to a person who has an interest or interests in one or more voting shares in the Company and the total votes attached to that share, or those shares, is not less than 5% of the total votes attached to all the voting shares in the Company.
 “Voting shares” exclude treasury shares.

 - This would include analogous positions such the board of a manager of a listed fund.